r0kko/fhmoscow-pulse/README.md

 - Docker and docker-compose setup for local development
 - ESLint and Prettier for code quality
 - Jest unit tests
+- Admin panel for managing users and roles

 ## Branching strategy